CP/M: Initial success

 By September 1981, Digital Research had sold more than ±250000 CP/M licenses; InfoWorld stated that the actual market was likely larger because of sublicenses.
-Many different companies produced CP/M-based computers for many different markets; the magazine stated that "CP/M is well on its way to establishing itself as the small-computer operating system".
-Even companies with proprietary operating systems, such as Heath/Zenith (HDOS), offered CP/M as an alternative for their 8080/Z80-based systems; by contrast, no comparable standard existed for computers based on the also popular 6502 CPU.
+Many companies produced CP/M-based computers for many different markets; the magazine stated that "CP/M is well on its way to establishing itself as the small-computer operating system".
+Even companies with proprietary operating systems, such as Heath/Zenith (HDOS), offered CP/M as an alternative for their 8080/Z80-based systems; by contrast, no comparable standard existed for computers based on the also-popular 6502 CPU.
 They supported CP/M because of its large library of software.
 The Xerox 820 ran the operating system because "where there are literally thousands of programs written for it, it would be unwise not to take advantage of it", Xerox said.
-(Xerox included a Howard W. Sams CP/M manual as compensation for Digital Research's documentation, which InfoWorld described as atrocious, incomplete, incomprehensible, and poorly indexed.)
+(Xerox included a Howard W. Sams CP/M manual as compensation for Digital Research's documentation, which InfoWorld described as atrocious, incomplete, incomprehensible, and poorly indexed.
+Aware of its reputation, Digital Research's Gordon Eubanks promised in 1982 that his company's documentation would improve.)
 By 1984, Columbia University used the same source code to build Kermit binaries for more than a dozen different CP/M systems, plus two generic versions.
 The operating system was described as a "software bus", allowing multiple programs to interact with different hardware in a standardized way.
 Programs written for CP/M were typically portable among different machines, usually requiring only the specification of the escape sequences for control of the screen and printer.
 This portability made CP/M popular, and much more software was written for CP/M than for operating systems that ran on only one brand of hardware.
 One restriction on portability was that certain programs used the extended instruction set of the Z80 processor and would not operate on an 8080 or 8085 processor.
 Another was graphics routines, especially in games and graphics programs, which were generally machine-specific as they used direct hardware access for speed, bypassing the OS and BIOS (this was also a common problem in early DOS machines).